 The Institute of Taoist Education and Acupuncture, Inc. is located on easily accessible South Boulder Road just north of historic "Old Town" Louisville, Colorado.
-The Institute is housed in a medical complex, and has expanded services for classes, library, community acupuncture clinic, administration
+ITEA is in a medical complex, and has expanded services for classes, library, community acupuncture clinic, administration and lounge.
+The building is wheelchair accessible.
+Ample free parking is available for clients and students within the complex.
+The complex is close to restaurants, markets, and two beautiful city parks.